CoScale/docs/_docs_installation/rum/google-tag-manager.md

 ---
 layout: page
 title: Google Tag Manager
+description: Information on how to install the CoScale real user monitoring component using Google tag manager.
 ---

 This manual will guide you through the process of adding the CoScale Real user monitoring component to Google Tags and publishing the changes to your website.